Two students during a Maths lecture

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-In Year 2, you will explore key theoretical results from applied mathematics and finance which are highly valued in a variety of industries.
-You will study the following mathematics related modules: Linear Algebra, stochastic processes.
-You will also study two finance modules which are related to financial calculus, economics.
-Students get to put skills into practice in a work-based learning module towards the end of this year.
+In Year 2 (Level 5), you will take two mathematics modules and two finance modules.
+You will explore key theoretical results from pure mathematics and important techniques in applied mathematics, which are highly valued in a variety of industries, such as optimisation and stochastic processes.
+You will also study topics from finance, such as data analysis, financial analytics, and investment and risk management.
+You will have the opportunity to put your skills into practice in a work-based learning module towards the end of this year.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.